erguotou520/openapi-generator/packages/typescript/README.md

 - `specUrl`: The URL of the OpenAPI specification file.
 - `isVersion2`: Whether the OpenAPI specification is swagger version 2, you may not need to set this property as the generator will automatically detect the version of the specification.
-- `outputDir`: The directory where the generated code will be saved. (default: `src/api`)
+- `outputDir`: The directory where the generated code will be saved. (default: "src/api")
-- `tempFilePath`: The path of the temporary file used to store the downloaded OpenAPI specification file. (default: `node_modules/.o2t/openapi.json`)
+- `tempFilePath`: The path of the temporary file used to store the downloaded OpenAPI specification file. (default: "node_modules/.o2t/openapi.json").
+- `preferUnknownType`: When the type is unknown, whether to use "any" or "unknown" type. (default: "any").
 - `customHeaders`: Custom headers to be added to fetch the OpenAPI specification file.
 For example, you may need to add a token or a cookie to access the file.
 - `basicAuth`: Basic authentication information to be added to fetch the OpenAPI specification file.
 For example, you may need to access a private API that requires authentication.